orobix/orobix.github.com/_posts/2014-12-19-VMTKLab-released.markdown

 A few months ago we decided it was time to address these requests.
 Today we introduce [VMTKLab](http://vmtklab.orobix.com), a new graphical, workflow-oriented application that makes image-based modeling accessible and feasible at large scales.

 What we release today is a set of core modules that allow to obtain volume mesh generation-ready surface models from medical images.
-We have several additional modules in the work - take a look at the [VMTKLab website](http://vmtklab.orobix.com) for an overview.
+We have several additional modules in the works - take a look at the [VMTKLab website](http://vmtklab.orobix.com) for an overview.
 We'll roll them out during the next few weeks.

 We hope you'll like VMTKLab.
 For any question, please [contact us](mailto:vmtklab@orobix.com).